tModLoader/tModLoader/PortingNotes_1.4.5.md

 # tModPorter TODOs

-- TileID.Sets.WallsMergeWith changed to vanilla added TileID.Sets.TruncatesWalls (TODO: New set contains several new vanilla tiles, does that make sense? tModPorter?)
+- TileID.Sets.WallsMergeWith usages in Framing.WallFrame changed to newly added TileID.Sets.TruncatesWalls (TODO: New set contains several new vanilla tiles, does that make sense? tModPorter?)
 - Main.ShouldShowInvisibleWalls changed to Main.ShouldShowInvisibleBlocksAndWalls
 - ItemVariants.EverythingWorld renamed to MechdusaWorld
 - NPCID.Sets.SpawnFromLastEmptySlot renamed to SearchSpawnSlotsInReverse
 - NPCID.Sets.ShouldBeCountedAsBossForBestiary renamed to ShouldBeCountedAsBoss (TODO: Verify where it is now used and update docs if necessary)
+- TileID.Sets.InteractibleByNPCs renamed to InteractableByNPCs
+- TileID.Sets.Torch renamed to Torches
+- TileID.Sets.Campfire renamed to Campfires
+- TileID.Sets.IsATrigger changed to TileID.Sets.Wiring.IsATrigger
+- TileID.Sets.IsAMechanism changed to TileID.Sets.Wiring.IsAMechanism.
+The function of the set might have changed, investigate and update docs
+- NPCID.Sets.UsesNewTargetting renamed to UsesNewTargeting

 # Terraria update requests

 These are simple changes that we'd like Terraria to implement, mainly to reduce large or error-prone patches.

-- Add Entity to SwitchTiles -> public static bool SwitchTiles(Entity entity, Vector2 Position, int Width, int Height, Vector2 oldPosition, int objType)
-- public static bool[] IgnoredByNpcStepUp = Factory.CreateBoolSet(14, 16, 18, 134, 469); // or (Tables, Anvils, WorkBenches, MythrilAnvil, Tables2)
 - Use BlockBecauseYouAreOverAnImportantTile.ShouldBlockSmartInteract to make TileID.Sets.DisableSmartInteract
 - Use SmartCursorHelper.IsHoveringOverAnInteractibleTileThatBlocksSmartCursor to make TileID.Sets.DisableSmartCursor
 - Typo: SmartCursorHelper.IsHoveringOverAnInteractibleTileThatBlocksSmartCursor -> Interactable
 - In Step_Torch, change "bool flag = !ItemID.Sets.WaterTorches[type];" to "bool flag = !ItemID.Sets.WaterTorches[providedInfo.player.BiomeTorchHoldStyle(providedInfo.item.type)];" to "Allow underwater biome torches to work" (Coral Torches don't work while in the ocean)
-- Typo: UsesNewTargetting -> UsesNewTargeting
 - AWorkshopPublishInfoState.UpdateImagePreview -> Fixed icon file handles lingering - https://github.com/tModLoader/tModLoader/pull/4424/changes/8d63f808c90715cb4fda5b4f6ea56af691ad5d75
 - de-DE/Main.json has a lot of fixes in it, should some of these fixes be brought into Terraria?
 Are they actually correct?
 Some English.
 - https://github.com/tModLoader/tModLoader/commit/fced57a0725a6fabc171616487adf5166cbb89ef has several changes similar to `new MemoryStream(FileUtilities.ReadAllBytes(text, isCloudSave));` -> `FileUtilities.ReadAllBytes(text, isCloudSave).ToMemoryStream();`, to "Fix bug where BinaryIO failed to access the buffer of non-public MemoryStream".
 Do these need to be fixed in Terraria as well?